1 Politicization

 Getting concrete

-• What are some mandatory family-specific practices?
+- What are some mandatory family-specific practices?

-• How are resources distributed in a family?
+- How are resources distributed in a family?

 Key Takeaways

-• Political sociology analyzes dynamic social processes and not static institutions.
+- Political sociology analyzes dynamic social processes, and not static institutions.
 Issues can be politicized and depoliticized.

 B. Historicization of natural categories: marking possibility and limit

-Historicization describe the steps through which problematization and politicization occur in sequence.
-What may deemed socially unacceptable in principle can nevertheless have a long existence before it’s materially contested.
-Ideas long present achieve the status of political mobilization under rare conditions.
-Conversely, issues politicized by state or one-group may not find wider popularization as it is not preceded by problematization.
-Urgency and emergency are political categories.
+Historicization describes the steps through which problematization and politicization occur in sequence.
+What may deemed socially unacceptable in principle can nevertheless have a long existence before it is materially contested.
+Ideas long present are activated through processes of political mobilization only under rare conditions.
+Conversely, when issues are politicized by the state or by a particular group without a prior process by problematization, they may struggle to gain wider popular support.

 Thought experiment: “It’s only natural!”

-Another term used to describe this sphere of political sociological analysis is normativity.
-In the history of political thought, first nature is opposed to history.
-Later, within historical structures as well one found reproduced norms.
-Formal and informal social institutions play a role in the reproduction of norms.
-Politicization is the process through which norms are problematized.
-This activity is also called critique.
-Critique inquires into the conditions of social roles, relations and practices.
-Through this questioning, the aura of necessity is stripped from natural conditions and specific vectors of force are articulated.
 It is often argued that nuclear family is a product of 20th century.
-Family crystallized into this form as a consequence of a series of historical processes involving 1) secularization of domestic relations away from religious regulation through the emergence of sovereignty of state that ensures civil rights, 2) the dissolution of large-family bonds due to emergence of capitalist productive relations that necessitated dispersal of local support systems across distant geographies leading to breakdown of larger family networks (Cohen, 1972), 3) the popularization of nuclear family life-styles through mass-media, and 4) education accompanied by demonizing, pathalogizing and criminalizing other bonds of sociality.
+Family crystallized into this form as a consequence of a series of historical processes involving 1) the secularization of domestic relations away as state sovereignty replaced religious authority and established civil rights, 2) the dissolution of extended-family bonds due to the emergence of capitalist productive relations that necessitated the dispersal of local support systems across distant geographies leading to breakdown of larger family networks (Cohen, 1972), 3) the popularization of nuclear family life-styles through mass-media, and 4) education accompanied by demonizing, pathalogizing and criminalizing other bonds of sociality.

 Key Takeaways